-When you walk the streets of downtown Santa Fe, you can almost feel over 400 years of history following you.
-You will find many locations holding the superlative of “oldest” — the oldest capital city, oldest house, oldest church, and the oldest public building.
-Experience the Santa Fe story at these eight can’t miss historic sites.
+When you walk the streets of downtown Santa Fe, you can almost feel more than 400 years of history following you!
+Many locations hold the superlative of “oldest—the oldest capital city, oldest house, oldest church, and the oldest public building—and you'll want to experience all of them, in addition to a handful of others that do a beautiful job of telling the Santa Fe story.

 THE OLDEST HOUSE

-Though no one is certain exactly when the building was built, it's commonly accepted that this house on East De Vargas St is the oldest house in Santa Fe.
-Tree rings from the vigas in the ceilings suggest cutting dates of 1740-1767.
-Today, the building serves duel purposes as both a gift shop and museum.
+Though no one is certain exactly when the building was constructed, it's commonly accepted that this house on East De Vargas Street is the oldest house in Santa Fe.
+Tree rings from the vigas in the ceilings suggest cutting dates of 1740–1767.
+Today, the building serves dual purposes as a gift shop and museum.

 SAN MIGUEL CHAPEL